 Changing the conversation is the only possible way for frustrated young grandparents to stop the insane proselytizing of awareness.
 Change to what.
 Start talking about free will in a manner that will get the child’s attention.

-For a sample scenario, we will use a young grandparent by the name of Mary and her married daughter, Jennifer.
+For a sample scenario, we will use a young grandparent by the name of Mary and her married daughter, Ruth.

 In this example, Mary does the following five things:

-- Stops talking about awareness with her daughter Jennifer.
+- Stops talking about awareness with her daughter Ruth.
 This breaks the chain of aggravation.

 - Goes to the store and buys an extra large, blank greeting card.
 Nothing too ornate and it must be blank.

-- Writes Jennifer a handwritten message.
+- Writes Ruth a handwritten message.
 The writing must legible!
 Print by hand if necessary.
 The card is only addressed to the child.
-Not to child and a spouse or significant other.
+Not to a child and a spouse or significant other.

-- Mail the card to Jennifer via restricted certified mail with return receipt and no return address on the envelope.
+- Mail the card to Ruth via restricted certified mail with return receipt and no return address on the envelope.

 - Never speaks about awareness or survival again, nor about any prior issues including the letter.